 A little cake-like, but also a little fudge-y, you’d never guess the main ingredient in these brownies is beans.
-But by using whole, minimally processed ingredients like organic black beans, raw honey, raw cacao powder, coconut oil, and pasture-raised eggs, these gluten free, chocolatey treats actually have decent nutritional value as well.
-(And if you’re Paleo, they’re a pretty reasonable cheat.)
+By using whole, minimally processed ingredients like organic black beans, raw honey, cacao powder, coconut oil, and pasture-raised eggs, these gluten free, chocolatey treats are not only decadent and delicious, they actually have decent nutritional value as well.

-Since they are so incredibly easy to make, I’m sure you’ll enjoy this grain free brownie recipe again and again.
+Since they are so incredibly easy to make right in the blender, you’ll enjoy this gluten free, black bean brownie recipe again and again.
 You can easily add it to your weekly meal plan with the Real Plans customizable meal planner and shopping list app!

 Other Gluten Free Chocolate Treats